marma125/marma125-aDNA_Analysis_M.Sc/README.md

 # marma125-aDNA_Analysis_M.Sc - Max Marklein 2025 M.Sc.
-Marine Geoscience
+Marine Geoscience, University of Bremen
 Version control of the analysis and scripts written in R v.4.4.3 for the analysis of sedaDNA data for my master thesis project titled:
 "Prokaryotic community shifts in the Atlantic during the LGM - Holocene transition and their implications for the marine carbon pump; insights from aDNA"